kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 >
 > “**NEPTUNE:** Our administrative capital.
 Beneath the surface lies a vast bureaucratic nerve center—synchronization at full capacity.”

-The reckorder zooms in on interlinking tunnel paths and encrypted communication feeds, painting a network of control.
+*The reckorder zooms in on interlinking tunnel paths and encrypted communication feeds, painting a network of control.*

-> “This is our forward base.
+> “This is our current position.
 If **NEPTUNE** falls,” he pauses, letting the final slide pulse,
 > “we all fall.”

-A standing ovation erupts, echoing through the grand chamber.
-The reckorder slowly fades to black, leaving only the emblem of the **7-P Committee** hovering midair like a watchful eye.
+_A standing ovation erupts, echoing through the grand chamber.
+The reckorder slowly fades to black, leaving only the emblem of the **7-P Committee** hovering midair like a watchful eye._

 # Chapter Three - Katherina
 **Period: Present Day … Year: 1984 … Location: Venus**